 See above on why dill and fennel might not be great companions for tomatillos.

-Potatoes attract potato beetles and aphids, and since those 2 love tomatillos, it’s best to keep them separate.
+Potatoes are root crops that attract potato beetles and aphids, and since those two love tomatillos, it’s best to keep them separate.

 What is Companion Planting?

 Companion planting is the idea that you should plant certain things next to one another, and keep certain plants away from others.